Summation and Integration

 (Each of those long dashes is a pair of underscores.)

-block are executed when you run the file directly (as if it were a normal Python program file) but are ignored when the module is used with import
+The contents of such an if block are executed when you run the file directly (as if it were a normal Python program file) but are ignored when the module is used with import from another file.
+Thus, these blocks can be used while developing the module, and later to provide a demonstration of the module’s capabilities.

-16.2.4.2.
-Option B: using just notebooks and module files#
+Option B: using just notebooks and module files

 As you may have seen, importing a module a second or subsequent time from another Python file or notebook does not get the updated version of the module’s contents unless you restart the Python kernel.
 (Python does this to avoid duplicated effort when the same module is mentioned in several import statements in a file.)
 Thus while revising a module, it is more convenient to treat it like a normal Python file, testing from within by this method rather than by importing elsewhere.

-16.3.2.
-Bonus Exercise E: a more accurate result#
+Exercise 16.5 (Bonus Exercise: a more accurate result)

 Define another Python function which uses the above functions to compute the “weighted average” \(\displaystyle S_n = \frac{2 M_n + T_n}{3}.\)